uwrobotics/MarsRoverFirmware/README.md

 chmod +x llvm.sh
 sudo ./llvm.sh <version number>
 ```

+## Writing Test Apps
+For every feature that gets added, a test app that tests the feature in isolation should be written to verify that the feature actually functions properly in our hardware.
+The author of the feature should ensure that the test app works on all the board targets that make sense.
+Typically this means that the test app should work on at least the nucleo board and the board that the feature was designed for.
+For example, the `test-can` app should be able to be compiled and run successfully for all of our boards, including a nucleo dev board.

+## Add New Apps, Libraries, and Board Targets
+You can take a look at the apps, libraries, and board targets that are already added in existing CMakeLists to see how you declare new CMake targets.
+If more clarification is needed, you can refer to the [official CMake documentation](https://cmake.org/documentation/).

+Tips:
+* target_set_mbed_dependency(_my-library-target-name_) is a custom CMake function that should be used on all library targets.
+It is what links the library to mbed (and the board target) and also provides precompiled headers.
+* target_set_firmware_properties(_my-app-name_.${TARGET}-board.elf) is a custom CMake function that should be used on all app elf targets.
+It links against mbed, applies the proper linker script and generates the .bin target.
+* target_compile_options(_my-cmake-target-name_ PRIVATE -w) can be used to disable all warnings from within this target.
+This should **only** be used to disable warnings coming from mbed in board targets.
+* target_compile_options(_my-board-target-name_ PRIVATE $<$<COMPILE_LANGUAGE:C,CXX>:-include${CMAKE_SOURCE_DIR}/config/mbed_config.h>) should be used on all board targets to make sure that mbed is compiled with correct settings.

+**Important Note:** Whenever an app or board target is added, make sure to also add the relevant configurations to the `supported_build_configurations.yaml`.
+This list is used to keep track of what app-target tuples are "supported" and should always build properly.
+For example, if you add a new board target, add the board target to each app that should be able to compile for your new board.
+As another example, if you add a new app, you should add the app to the `supported_build_configurations.yaml` and list out all the boards it should be able to be built on.

 ## CMake: Adding mbed-os features
 This repository uses our own custom CMake files to configure and compile our applications, including mbed-os.
 Only certain parts of mbed are currently compiled into the mbed-os library target.
 If other mbed features are required, add the required sources to the `target_sources` property and the required include paths to the `target_include_directories`of the `mbed-os` target.